 (tips on growing fennel in your garden)

 Fennel’s strong aroma and flavor make it a garden favorite.
-Unfortunately, those same attributes make it a poor companion plant.
+Unfortunately, those same attributes make it a poor companion plant; or does it?

-Fennel companion planting options are limited and we strongly recommend to any gardener who is considering adding fennel to their garden to be mindful of what plants do not do well when planted near fennel.
+Fennel companion planting options are thought to be limited and many strongly recommend to any gardener who is considering adding fennel to their garden to be mindful of what plants do not do well when planted near fennel.
 Be sure to also check out our guides on growing fennel and companion planting with herbs.

 Fennel Companion Planting

-Fennel companion planting generally only works when growing dill.
-However, even dill is a poor choice because the two herbs tend to cross-pollinate.
+Fennel companion planting is thought to only work when growing dill.
+However, even dill might be a poor choice because the two herbs tend to cross-pollinate.

 Fennel & Insects.